-Members of the NWWAC representing the demersal, mixed-fishery interests highlighted the difficulties experienced with the implementation of the Landing Obligation and strongly advised that the phased addition of species and fisheries into the Landing Obligation be postponed until such time as all parties have reviewed and assessed the operational constraints.
+Members of the NWWAC representing the demersal, mixed-fishery interests highlighted the difficulties experienced with the implementation of the Landing Obligation and strongly advised that the phased addition of species and fisheries into the Landing Obligation be postponed until a means of adequately dealing with the problem of chokes has been identified..
 In this context, the NWWAC takes this opportunity to communicate the fundamental issues that were raised during the meeting.

 Response

+Introduction

-The NWWAC considers that a significant problem may be generated by the incompatibility of the operational aspects of the Landing Obligation with the current TAC and quota regime.
+The NWWAC considers that a significant problem is likely to be generated by the incompatibility between the requirements the Landing Obligation and the current TAC and quota regime.
 As any quota uplifts will be allocated to Member States, according to the principles of relative stability, the NWWAC is concerned that those vessels or operators that are most affected by the Landing Obligation may not necessarily benefit from any additional quota availability.
 Further, it is unclear how inter-species flexibility (ISF) and quota swaps, which aim to address choke situations, can be best applied, whilst still being in line with the objective of Maximum Sustainable Yield (MSY) and relative stability.

-The NWWAC acknowledges that the fundamental objective of the Landing Obligation provides reason and incentive for fishermen to avoid catching certain sizes of commercial species of fish.
-Whereas scientists and the fishing sector have worked to improve selectivity (e.g. the Flemish panel, sorting grids) and the reporting of catches, the industry members of the NWWAC consider that the additional workload and associated costs of landing all catches of species, to which the landing obligation applies, is a disincentive for fishermen to remain in the sector.
-The industry members of the NWWAC are also concerned that the uncertainties regarding the implementation of the Landing Obligation might prevent future pro-active investment and the support of new ideas regarding the sector and the use of landed discards.
+The NWWAC acknowledges that the fundamental objective of the Landing Obligation provides incentive for fishermen to avoid unwanted catch. .
+Whereas scientists and the fishing sector have worked to improve selectivity (e.g. the Flemish panel, sorting grids) the reporting of total catches, in the view of the industry members of the NWWAC will entail additional workload and associated costs of landing all catches of species, which will carry significant economic consequences for vessels and crews. wi .

 It is the opinion of the NWWAC that the implementation of the Landing Obligation will create unwanted economic impacts, which need to be addressed at an early stage.
+The NWWAC considers that this can be achieved through:

+ensuring that the best possible knowledge base for improving selectivity of fishing gears, and developing avoidance strategies

+Applying mitigation measures allowed for under the landing obligation

+Developing effective forecasting techniques to identify potential chokes in advance and act proactively

-The NWWAC considers that this can be achieved by ensuring that the knowledge base for adjusting the selectivity of fishing gears, as well as the development of a rapid and efficient system for dealing with unavoidable bycatch are in place before the implementation of the Landing Obligation is expanded to include further species.
-Engagement and collaboration with European and National control agencies and the Control Group is also advocated to allow unforeseen issues and problems to be addressed in a rapid, adaptive and considerate manner.
+Engagement and collaboration with European and National control agencies and the Control Group to deal with to address unforeseen issues in a rapid, adaptive manner.

+Specific Advice

 Addressing the request for advice from the Member States Group, the NWWAC has structured its advice to reflect a practical and operational hierarchy.

-The NWWAC emphasises that technical measures aiming to increase selectivity and the continuous development of spatial tools that allow fishermen to avoid certain areas and/or seasons with high unwanted catches, should be addressed first.
-Once selective measures have been exhausted, additional exemption and mitigation measures could then be employed to prevent fisheries from closure (e.g. Minimum Conservation Reference Size, high survivability, and de minimis).
+The NWWAC emphasises that technical measures and assistance to enable fishermen as far as possible reduce unwanted catch should be addressed first.
+Once the potential for selective measures/avoidance have been exhausted, additional exemption and mitigation measures could then be employed to prevent fisheries from closure, high survivability, and de minimis).

 The NWWAC agrees that the accurate documentation of catches is essential in order to ensure compliance with quota uptake and to guarantee that information is collected to support scientific determination of TACs and quota uplifts.
+It is important however that a proportionate approach to the additional costs and burden for those working in the wheelhouse or on deck are taken into account

 The NWWAC acknowledges that although there is limited data available on experiences with the implementation of the Landing Obligation, it can assist the Member State group by providing its opinion on how to address the practical implementation of the Landing Obligation and the issues that have arisen or are impending.